Introducing the Impulse Measurement Rig, Model 2.0

 While the Impulse Measurement Rig is fully capable of producing calibrated, laboratory-grade measurements, doing so requires an understanding of the basics of violin acoustics and a working familiarity with the relevant hardware and software.
 Prospective users should consider getting hands-on experience at the VSA Oberlin Acoustics Workshop.
 Joseph Curtin can provide only very limited after-sales consulting.

-Price: $1,200 plus shipping and applicable taxes.
-This does not include the associated equipment (listed below), which can add $1,800 or more to the price.
-As the rigs are individually assembled at Joseph Curtin Studios, a lead time of up to six weeks is required.
+Price: $1,400 plus shipping and applicable taxes.
+This does not include the associated equipment (listed below), which can add up to $3000 or more to the price.
+As the rigs are individually assembled at Joseph Curtin Studios, a lead time is required.
 Delivery is currently limited to the USA.
 Contact Joseph Curtin to place an order.

-Software: Acquisition and Overlay applications are available from George Stoppani (www.stoppani.co.uk).
+Software: ObieApp is a free software developed by Chris Rogers and Joseph Curtin for impact hammer measurements.
+Built on the LabView platform, versions for Mac and Windows can be downloaded here: Oberlin Acoustics App – Downloading Software (google.com).
+The software is based on George Stoppani’s pioneering Acquisition and Overlay applications, available at www.stoppani.co.uk.
 They run on Windows, but can be used on a Mac using Boot Camp or Parallels.
 There is no charge for the software, but a donation is appreciated.
 Note that there is currently no manual for the software, so hands-on training at the VSA Oberlin Acoustics Workshop is recommended.

-Accelerometer: An accelerometer is needed if you want to do bridge admittance measurements or modal analysis.
+Accelerometer: An accelerometer is needed for bridge admittance measurements or modal analysis.
 A lightweight (<0.5 g) model is essential.
-PCB offers a couple in this range, but model 352A73 (~$600) is the only one to consider.
-No additional power supply is needed if you have USB power supply listed above.
+PCB offers a couple in this range, but model 352A73 (~$770) is the only one to consider.
+No additional power supply is needed.

 Camera Tripod Legs: The rig attaches directly to any standard camera tripod with a ¼” stud.
 No tripod head is needed.
 For maximum portability, consider lightweight tripods with 4-section legs.